| |

 What is it with B&B Landladies?
 They seem to be very lonely people.

-Even after I stepped between her and Sarah and demanded, "
+Even after I stepped between her and Sarah and demanded, "we

 need to leave", the adorable old lady followed us to the